Marilyn Garson promotes BDS with lies of omission

 To her, Israel’s military actions and the blockade are the source of Gazan suffering, and completely ignores Palestinian attacks on Israel’s own civilian population.

-Garson says that much needed parts are restricted entry so water treatment machinery remain in disrepair.
+Garson says that much needed machine parts are restricted from entry so water treatment machinery remain in disrepair.
 Consequently, 70% of Gaza’s water is not drinkable.

 She says that the wall is de-humanising, creating caged lab rats for testing Israel’s military technologies.
 Garson criticized New Zealand for proposing to purchase Israeli robots for $9m while only providing $1m of aid.